michelgrootjans/explaining-flow/readme.md

 This is bad.
 The low velocity and high cycle time will make customers very unhappy.
 Let me remind you that each work item takes 6 days of work on average.
 Because they wait in a queue for most of their lifecycle, it takes 200 days on average to go from start to finish.
 This is one of the reasons why the amount of work for a task has no correlation to when it will be finished.

-How can we change team structure to improve this?
+How can we change the team structure to improve this?

 ### Let's add an extra developer
 The usual reflex at this point is to add developers to speed things up.
 This will obviously raise the daily cost of the team.
 What would be the expected benefit?
 Twice the throughput?
 Let's try that out in the next simulation.